LukeRoss00/gta5-real-mod/README.md

 NUMPAD 2    Toggle stereo rendering (alternate eyes) - on at start NUMPAD 3    Toggle darts/tennis FOV override - on at start
 ```

+# Even more advanced resolution tweaking

+The high-end template file makes the game run in a 1080x1080 window, with a frame scaling of 5/2 (`<SamplingMode value="9" />` in the settings file), which means that the actual framebuffer resolution is 2700x2700.
+A few users with very powerful video cards, wanting to really push their rendering resolution to extreme values, asked whether it is possible to raise the frame scaling multiplier further: unfortunately it cannot be done, as `<SamplingMode value="9" />` is the maximum.
+However, what can and should be done if you want to achieve higher supersampling in the VR headset is to increase `ScreenWidth` and `ScreenHeight` in the settings file, always keeping them identical.

+As an example, on the Rift, near-perfect image quality can be obtained by setting both `ScreenWidth` and `ScreenHeight` to 1200.
+More than that will bring even the most powerful GPUs available today to their knees.

+You will find, though, that the game will not create (or work correctly with) a window that is larger than your Windows desktop resolution.
+So for instance if you have a 1080p monitor and try to put a resolution of 1200x1200 in `settings.xml`, the game window will be clamped to 1200x**1080**, which means that *a.* the VR resolution will not actually increase, *b.* the HUD aspect ratio will be thrown out of whack, and *c.* your graphics card will be rendering extra pixels just to throw them away without displaying them.

+A trick was posted on Reddit involving the commandline parameters to the game, but I advise against it because the mouse pointer will be unable to reach all parts of the window, meaning that the menus and some in-game interactions will not work properly.
+My recommendation instead is to extend your Windows desktop resolution beyond the limits of your physical monitor, which can be achieved using Dynamic Super Resolution if you have an NVIDIA card, or Virtual Super Resolution if you have an AMD one.
+I know for a fact that DSR works correctly with GTA V in this context, as I'm using it myself; some feedback would be appreciated from AMD users about VSR.

 # Fixes included in the R.E.A.L. mod